migtools/mig-ui/README.md

 If you would like to run the console locally, but communicate with real clusters on the backend, you must first configure the remote cluster acting as the UI's host.
-To do this, copy `config/remote.config.json.example` to `config/remote.config.json` and set the cluster's URL.
+To do this, update the `clusterUrl` in `config/config.dev.json`.
 The UI will use this cluster for oauth login and effectively run as if it were served from that cluster.

-Instead of running `yarn start`, which is the fully mocked experience, run:
+Additionally, the remote scripts expect the OpenShift client tool `oc` to be in your PATH (available as "client tools" [here](https://github.com/openshift/origin/releases)).
+You should also have logged into the cluster you expect to use using `oc login`.

+To start the remote cluster backed dev server, run:

 ```
 yarn start:remote # start the UI development server, backed by remote cluster